Emergency Dental Care

 Apply a cold compress to suppress facial swelling and seek help from your local emergency room.
 If you have lost any teeth as a result of your injury, call us for help.

 As your North Andover and Newburyport emergency dental care office, we want to do everything we can to help you.
-Call one of our offices to learn more about how we can help you when you’re experiencing a dental emergency.
+Call one of our dental offices to learn more about how we can help you when you’re experiencing a dental emergency.